Double White Dwarf Tides with Multi-messenger Measurements: Mock Parameter Inference Results

-When LISA GW detection is added to photometric observations, we are able to empirically measure $r_{\rm tide}$ without making any assumptions about moment of inertia or whether tidal locking is realized.
-On the other hand, knowledge of both is required in order to predict a value for $r_{\rm tide}$.
-If we assume that the mock DWD system is tidally locked, then we further need to know the combined moment of inertia $I = I_1 + I_2$ to determine $r_{\rm tide}$.
-There exist universal relations (roughly independent of composition) for high mass, low-temperature WDs that can be used to compute the moment of inertia from mass in \cite{Wolz_2020}.
-Our injected value of $r_{\rm tide}$ corresponds to nonzero temperature WDs as estimated in \cite{8minDWD2020} and we measure it with sufficient precision to clearly distinguish it from the prediction of these universal relations that ignore non-zero temperature effects.
-The universal relations in \cite{Wolz_2020} predict a value of $r_{\rm tide}$ that is too low to be consistent with our injections, but if we were to relax the assumption of tidal locking ($\eta=1$), we would allow for larger values of $r_{\rm tide}$.
+The universal relations in \cite{Wolz_2020} predict a value of $r_{\rm tide}$ that is too low to be consistent with our injections, as can be seen by comparing the dashed blue and solid red posteriors in Figure \ref{fig:zerotempIcomparison}.
+Under our assumptions, including that the system is tidally locked ($\eta=1$), we could certainly rule this out and constrain temperature effects on moment of inertia.
+But if we were to relax the assumption of tidal locking ($\eta=1$), we would allow for larger values of $r_{\rm tide}$.
 From Figure 12 of \cite{fullerlai2012}, we can extrapolate the values of $\eta$ at a 6-min period to our WD temperatures of roughly 20,000 $\si{K}$ to estimate $\eta \approx 0.8$.
+We take this as a conservative assumption, as synchronization may be due to standing waves, which would suggest $\eta$ is closer to 1 than the traveling wave prediction.
 We directly compare $r_{\rm tide}$ predictions from the zero-temperature star model in \cite{Wolz_2020} using both $\eta=1$ and $\eta=0.8$ with our inferred $r_{\rm tide}$ in Figure \ref{fig:zerotempIcomparison}.
 In the posterior for this example DWD system, we see complete inconsistency with the fully tidally locked predictions, and reasonably strong evidence against $\eta=0.8$.
 The evidence against $\eta=0.8$ is generally stronger when HiPERCAM data is included, but for this example DWD system, this evidence is dependent on the realization of the noise.
 From this, we conclude that multimessenger precision on $r_{\rm tide}$ can be sufficient to detect and constrain, in a way independent of WD stellar structure modeling, the degree of tidal locking and/or the nonzero temperature effects on moment of inertia.

 Our posteriors were generated by sampling the physical parameters of the DWD system, which do not directly demonstrate our constraints on the phenomenological parameter $\ddot{f}$.
 Because $\ddot{f}$ is best constrained via EM measurement with high phase precision and many visits, we can estimate $\ddot{f}$ constraints using only HiPERCAM.
 We estimate the constraints on $\ddot{f}$ for this 6 min ZTF J2243+5242 source for varying lengths of observation times, frequencies of such observation times and total baselines.
 For each length of observation time, we run \texttt{pocoMC} on injected HiPERCAM data alone for a single segment of 3$\si{s}$ measurements for the given time and extract the marginalized uncertainty in the orbital phase.
 We use this same uncertainty for each observation time and fit a series of these with various frequencies and total baselines of these observations to a cubic polynomial and extract the uncertainty in $\ddot{f}$.
 The results are shown in Table \ref{tab:fddotconstraints}.